Sennheiser HD 660S2 · โ˜… 4.6 Editor's Choice Check price on Amazon →

 Pick the Sennheiser for midrange smoothness and the 6XX house sound.
 Pick the Sundara for sub-bass extension, imaging, and the lower 37 ohm impedance that runs from a phone.
 The Sundara is the better value, the 660S2 is the more refined musical experience.

 The bass extension.
-We measured the 660S2 with 4 dB more output below 100 Hz than the 660S.
+Specs indicate the 660S2 with 4 dB more output below 100 Hz than the 660S.
 The midrange is similar, the treble slightly smoother.

 Excellent for soundtrack and ambiance, mediocre for competitive FPS.
 The imaging is more diffuse than the more analytical Beyerdynamic DT 1990 Pro.